 Current Research Students

 Jurassic-Cretaceous palynology of the Gulf of Mexico.
-Jointly supervised by Charles Wellman and Iain Prince and Katrin Ruckwied of Shell.
 Funded by a NERC Open CASE award with Shell.
 Currently working for the British Geological Survey as a Palynology Lab Manager.

-Jurassic spores form the UK and Argentina.
+Spore assemblages from the Yorkshire Jurassic.
 Funded by a NERC CASE Award with Shell Oil.
 Currently working as a postdoc in Sweden.

 Dr Faisal Abuhmida (PhD 2013)

 Ordovician-Silurian palynology of Libya.
 Funded by the Libyan Petroleum Institute.